 A: We have a number of compelling trials that are in progress or will soon be launched.
 We are testing a T-cell strategy attacking cytomegalovirus (CMV) antigens which are highly expressed in GBM, and we hope to soon test natural killer cells engineered to attack glioblastomas.

-Recently we began a Phase I clinical trial investigating mesenchymal stem cells (MSCs) as delivery vehicles for an oncolytic virus, called Delta-24-RGD, which was developed here at MD Anderson by one of our neuro-oncologists, Juan Fueyo.
+Recently we began a Phase I clinical trial investigating mesenchymal stem cells (MSCs) as delivery vehicles for an oncolytic virus, called Delta-24-RGD, which was developed through a collaboration between one of our neuro-oncologists, Juan Fueyo, and David Curiel at the University of Alabama Birmingham.
 This trial is particularly unique because the MSCs are delivered into the arteries that supply the tumor using endovascular approaches originally developed for strokes and brain aneurysms.
 We are pioneering a new field called endovascular neurosurgical oncology.

 The approach takes advantage of the fact that GBMs are highly vascularized and supplied by many blood vessels.
 We can deliver therapies specifically through the arteries that supply the tumor and not those that supply the rest of the brain.
 Because of new technologies and methods, we can thread a catheter into the tumor-specific vessels and infuse agents directly into that tumor.
 We are using this approach to deliver MSCs loaded with Delta-24-RGD.
 We enrolled our first patient on this trial in April, and we’ve recently treated our third participant.